FauxFaux/tempfile-fast-rs/README.md

 It does not, however, expose unnamed (secure, fast), persistable (convenient) files.
 This crate does.

+The performance, or even the series of operations, may be identical for your use-case:
+`tempfile` has changed significantly since this code was written.

 On non-modern-Linux, this crate falls back to using `tempfile`'s `NamedTemporaryFile` directly.